-A few weeks ago, while I was listening to a podcast involving a group called Brain Injuries Matter, when I had a revelation of sorts at the moment I heard a statement that went something like this, “… we all had a brain injury, went and did rehab and then went home (or to a nursing home etc)…”
+A few weeks ago, while I was listening to a podcast involving a group called Brain Injuries Matter, I had a revelation of sorts at the moment I heard a statement that went something like this, “… we all had a brain injury, went and did rehab and then went home (or to a nursing home etc)…”

 It was a light bulb moment that had a tremendous emotional impact on me!

 Why? … Because in my case, and the case of a good many other people who have experienced mild or moderate TBI … There was no rehabilitation process!

 In fact in my case, I have never had any form of head trauma or brain injury acknowledged with any degree of significance by any doctor or specialist other than the following…

 - 1995 – At the scene of the car accident.

 - 1995 – Basic nursing observations three days following.

 - 2014 – Physiotherapist cited TBI 1995 a concern.